matthew-brett/dyneweb/research/cv.rst

 **August 2008 - present**
     *Associate researcher at the Brain Imaging Center, University of California, Berkeley*.
-Consulting on design and analysis of functional brain imaging data; post-graduate teaching on functional brain image analysis and on diffusion image analysis; development of `nipy` open source software projects (see below); contributing to development of new algorithms for analysis of diffusion imaging.
+Consulting on design and analysis of functional brain imaging data; post-graduate teaching on functional imaging ; development of `nipy` open source software projects (see below); contributing to development of new algorithms for analysis of diffusion imaging.
 **October 2005 – July 2008**
     *Senior investigator scientist at the MRC Cognition & Brain Sciences Unit, Cambridge*.
 Working with Ian Nimmo-Smith and other members of the methods